Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from London St Pancras International to Rye (Sussex) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London St Pancras International, you can arrive at Rye (Sussex) in just 1h 6m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London St Pancras International to Rye (Sussex) is efficient and offers a scenic and comfortable experience.
+With frequent departures from London St Pancras International, you can reach Rye (Sussex) in just 1h 6m, making it one of the fastest and most convenient ways to travel between these two places.

 No, you will need to transfer when travelling from London St Pancras International to Rye (Sussex).
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.